stride3d/stride-docs/en/manual/scenes/create-a-scene.md

 ## Create a scene in Game Studio

 1. Select an asset folder in the **Solution explorer**.
-Typically, this will be the folder located under your main [project package](../files-and-folders/project-packages/index.md) (the one that's not ending with `.Windows` or `.Linux`).
+In a standard project, it will be the folder located under your main [project package](../files-and-folders/project-packages/index.md) (the one ending with `.Game`).

     TODO: IMAGE